Yarra Pygmy Perch

 - Floating Islands Flora & Fauna Reserve (Dried out in recent years population most likely extinct)

-- Gnarkeet Creek, Corangamite L. (population most likely extinct).
+- Gnarkeet Creek, Corangamite L. (population thought to be extinct until verified in 2017).

 - Lake Corangamite Lake Reserve – (significant habitat loss since drought, population most likely extinct).